lrusso/llama3pure/README.md

 - There isn't a Python engine because a ported and pure version would be very slow.
 Using NumPy wouldn't make sense because it uses C under the hood, and for that, there is already a C engine.

-## Disclaimer:

-You are legally responsible for any damage that you could cause with this software.

 ## Based on the work of:

 https://github.com/karpathy/llama2.c